We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Your response will help us improve the site and the experience we offer to visitors.

 Some of the principal treatments carried out by Mr Mohammad Shahid at Spire include:

 Special clinical interests

-Mr Shahids fellowship training was at the prestigious arthroplasty unit in Nottingham City Hospital under the auspices of Andrew Manktelow and Peter James, where he learnt how to manage complex hip and knee problems.
-He also did a travelling fellowship at the Exeter Hip Unit.
-He then moved to Toronto, Canada to take up a place at St Michael's Hospital under the supervision of Professor James Waddell, (former president of the Canadian Orthopaedic Association), concentrating on complex problems involving the hip and knee.
-He returned to the UK to take up his consultant post at Worcestershire Acute Hospitals NHS Trust.
-Whilst there he had set up the Worcestershire Arthroplasty meeting whereby complex cases are discussed with fellow specialists to ensure all patients receive the best possible outcomes
+My fellowship training was at the prestigious arthroplasty unit in Nottingham City Hospital under the auspices of Andrew Manktelow (former president of the British Hip Society) and Peter James, where I learnt how to manage complex hip and knee problems.
+I also did a travelling fellowship at the Exeter Hip Unit.
+I then moved to Toronto, Canada to take up a place at St Michael's Hospital under the supervision of Professor James Waddell, (former president of the Canadian Orthopaedic Association), concentrating on complex problems involving the hip and knee.
+I returned to the UK to take up my consultant post at Worcestershire Acute Hospitals NHS Trust.

-Mr Shahid was born in Birmingham and has a young family.
-When time allows he enjoys tennis, badminton and swimming.
-He enjoys teaching and believes it is an obligation and privilege for medical professionals to train the next generation of surgeons.Back to top
+I was born in Birmingham and have a young family.
+When time allows I enjoy tennis, badminton and swimming.
+I enjoy teaching and believe it is an obligation and privilege for medical professionals to train the next generation of surgeons.Back to top

 |Private secretary||Kay Bolton|

 |Private secretary email@example.com|

 Pancreatic Cancer Awareness Month runs throughout November